 German Shepherds require patience and persistence to be prevented from over-barking.
 Efficient ways are as follows:

 - Socialization: Socializing your dog to new environments and locations might help eliminate anxiety barking perhaps due to acclimatization to new things.
 Not only that, it also helps in bonding you and your dog because socialization has a big role in the development of strong bonds between owners and pets.
+We recommend you to start socialization early in puppyhood.
+Use short, positive exposures to people, sounds, and places.
+It will make barking from fear or novelty less likely later.

 - Daily Exercise: Keeping your German Shepherd on a regular daily exercise routine will eliminate boredom as well as stop unwanted barking habits.
+Make sure this routine includes a lot of time in a secure backyard for dogs where they can run and play freely.

 - Mental Stimulation: Challenge and engage your dog’s mind with puzzle toys or training sessions that keep them occupied.